 kurt Posted April 25, 2010 Report Posted April 25, 2010 I used a cheap one ($150+-) for a few seasons, and honestly, I can tell just about as much with my hand and a piece of tissue paper.
 Very unscientific, but useful, information from the hand and tissue.
 The hand was free, slight charge on the tissue.

-Tom Raymond Posted April 26, 2010 Report Posted April 26, 2010 I used a cheap one ($150+-) for a few seasons, and honestly, I can tell just about as much with my hand and a piece of tissue paper.
+Tom Raymond Posted April 26, 2010 Report Posted April 26, 2010 kurt said: I used a cheap one ($150+-) for a few seasons, and honestly, I can tell just about as much with my hand and a piece of tissue paper.
 Very unscientific, but useful, information from the hand and tissue.
 The hand was free, slight charge on the tissue.
 So you're the one who taught Mike Holmes that trick[:-monkeyd

 kurt Posted April 26, 2010 Report Posted April 26, 2010 I watched my first Holmes episode (most of the it anyway) last night.
 Why do all the guys on these TV construction shows lack necks, and have that pointy head shape?